rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 he may pile it up, but the righteous will wear it, and the innocent will divide the silver. ^2717

-He builds his house like a moth’s, like a booth that a watchman makes. ^2718
+He builds his house like a moth's, like a booth that a watchman makes. ^2718

 He goes to bed rich, but will do so no more; he opens his eyes, and his wealth is gone. ^2719